ibm-cloud-docs/vpc/security-groups-default.md

       For each rule, specify the following information:

       * Select the protocols and ports to which the rule applies.
+For more information about using ICMP, TCP, and UDP protocols in your ACL rules, see [Understanding internet communication protocols](/docs/vpc?topic=vpc-understanding-icp#understanding-icp).
       * Specify a CIDR block or IP address for the permitted traffic.
 Alternatively, you can specify a security group in the same VPC to allow traffic to or from all instances that are attached to the selected security group.

       **Tips:**